Date Thesis Awarded

 This thesis examines what circumstances compel individuals to take policy preferences in line with their objective self-interest.
 In particular, I argue that social class plays an important role in shaping individuals' policy preferences.
 Whereas recent work in political science has examined social class from the perspective of socioeconomic status, I contend that conceptualizing social class as a group identity plays an important complementary role.
 I show that social class identification has a statistically and substantively significant effect – comparable to changes in partisanship, ideology, and income – on individuals' preferences for a policy related to their economic situation.
 Ignoring social class identification when evaluating class effects prevents us from fully understanding individuals' preferences, a weakness especially consequential amidst concerns about politicians' responsiveness to low-income people.

 Engelhardt, Andrew M., "Disadvantage and Self-interest: Social Class and Policy Preferences" (2013).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 627.

 Creative Commons License